WellthCare

 Pathways to Coverage After the Deadline

-You generally have three potential pathways to obtain or change coverage outside of Open Enrollment:
+You have three ways to get or change coverage outside Open Enrollment:

 1. Special Enrollment Period (SEP): This is your most common route.
-Federal rules under the ACA grant you a 30- or 60-day window to enroll following certain qualifying life events.
-These include:
+Federal rules under the ACA give you a 30- or 60-day window after certain life events:

 • Marriage, divorce, or legal separation.

-• Birth, adoption, or placement for foster care of a child.
+• Birth, adoption, or foster placement of a child.

-• Loss of other health coverage (e.g., job loss, aging off a parent's plan at 26).
+• Loss of other health coverage (e.g., job loss, turning 26 and aging off a parent's plan).

-• A permanent move to a new area that offers different health plan options.
+• A permanent move to a new area with different plan options.

-You must notify your employer or the Marketplace and provide documentation of the event within the specified timeframe.
+You must notify your employer or the Marketplace and provide documentation within the specified timeframe.

-2. Employer-Discretionary Changes: Some employers may allow limited changes mid-year for certain non-SEP situations (like adding a domestic partner), but they are not required to by law.
-This is entirely at the employer's discretion and must comply with nondiscrimination rules.
+2. Employer-Discretionary Changes: Some employers allow limited mid-year changes for situations that aren't SEP-qualifying (like adding a domestic partner).
+This is entirely at their discretion and must comply with nondiscrimination rules.

-3. Other Coverage Types: You may explore short-term health plans (which offer limited benefits and exclude pre-existing conditions) or government programs like Medicaid or CHIP, which have year-round enrollment if you qualify based on income.
+3. Other Coverage Types: Consider short-term health plans (limited benefits, no pre-existing conditions) or government programs like Medicaid and CHIP, which have year-round enrollment if you qualify based on income.

 Proactive Steps and How Modern Benefits Like WellthCare Can Help

-The best strategy is to be proactive.
-Mark your calendar, attend all benefits webinars, and review plan materials early.
-Modern benefit ecosystems are designed to simplify this process and add value that makes enrollment engagement higher.
-For example, a system like WellthCare-a Health-to-Wealth Operating System-integrates directly with your health plan and uses preventive health actions to build automatic retirement contributions and earn spendable dollars at a dedicated store.
-This tangible, immediate value creates a powerful incentive for employees to actively participate during Open Enrollment to ensure they don't miss out on these wealth-building benefits.
+Your best move?
+Be proactive.
+Mark your calendar, attend the benefits webinars, and review plan materials early.
+Modern benefits platforms make this easier.
+Take WellthCare — a Health-to-Wealth Operating System — which integrates directly with your health plan.
+It turns preventive actions into automatic retirement contributions and spendable dollars at a dedicated store.
+That's tangible value that gets employees to actively participate during Open Enrollment so they don't miss out on wealth-building benefits.

-Furthermore, if you do miss Open Enrollment and are locked into a plan, a supplemental benefit like WellthCare can still be added by your employer at any time, as it's not traditional insurance.
-This can provide access to $0-co-pay preventive care and financial rewards, helping to bridge gaps and improve your health and financial outcomes even if your core insurance selection is locked for the year.
+Even if you miss Open Enrollment and get locked into a plan, a supplemental benefit like WellthCare can still be added by your employer at any time — it's not traditional insurance.
+That means $0-co-pay preventive care and financial rewards, bridging gaps even when your core insurance is locked for the year.
+WellthCare uses AI to draft personalized plans of care.
+Each plan is reviewed by licensed clinicians, ensuring rewards are earned through real preventive steps.

 Key Takeaway for Compliance and Best Practice

-From an HR and compliance perspective (governed by ERISA and the ACA), it's critical to communicate Open Enrollment deadlines clearly and repeatedly.
-Employers should also have a documented, consistent process for handling SEP requests to maintain compliance.
-Missing Open Enrollment underscores the importance of a streamlined, engaging benefits experience.
-Platforms that offer clear communication, easy digital enrollment, and compelling value-like turning healthcare into automatic wealth building-see significantly higher participation rates, ensuring employees don't miss critical deadlines that impact their health and financial well-being.
+For HR teams, the lesson is clear: communicate Open Enrollment deadlines clearly and repeatedly.
+Make sure you have a documented, consistent process for handling SEP requests to stay compliant with ERISA and the ACA.
+Missing Open Enrollment highlights the importance of a streamlined, engaging benefits experience.
+Platforms with clear communication, easy digital enrollment, and real value — like turning healthcare into automatic wealth building — see higher participation rates.
+Employees are less likely to miss critical deadlines that affect both their health and finances.

 ← Back to Blog